Prometheus-X-association/edge-computing/README.md

 ## Unit Testing

-Unit tests are based on separate module tests defined for each `ptx-edge` component.
+Unit tests are based on (Python) module tests separately defined under `kubernetes/src/<module>/tests` for each `ptx-edge` subcomponent `<module>`.

 ### Setup Test Environment

-To install test dependencies of a given component, refer to the related README files.
+For installing test dependencies of a given submodule in `kubernetes/src`, refer to the related README file.

-Each subproject defines a Makefile to unify the development/test environment creation.
+Each subproject defines a **Makefile** to unify the development/test environment creation.
 Accordingly, test environment configuration (and execution) is implicitly managed by external tools and third-party libraries, such as [virtualenv](https://virtualenv.pypa.io/en/latest/),